dj980907/CookieShop/README.md

 - The `id` number of the cookie the user would like to order must be entered as an integer (e.g. `4`).
 This integer must be an actual `id` for a cookie in the cookie shop.
 - The quantity of an ordered cookie must be an integer.
 - The words '`finished`', '`done`', '`quit`', or '`exit`' in response to the request for the user to enter an additional cookie `id` must trigger the program to stop asking the user for more orders and continue to show them the total price for their order.

-### Extra credit

-- The response to questions about allergies or diabetes must be either '`yes`', '`y`', '`no`', or '`n`'.

-## Submitting

-If you are completing the extra credit version, you must send this fact as a message to the graders.